avera1988/NMBU-Bio-326/Doc/MAGs_Functional_Annotation.md

 ```

-This is a **HUGE** file and is quite confusing so just let's take a closser look into the header:
+This is a **HUGE** file and is quite confusing so just let's take a closer look into the header:

 ```bash
 [bio326-21-0@login MAGs_gtdbk.dir]$ head -1 gtdbtk.bac120.summary.tsv
 user_genome	classification	fastani_reference	fastani_reference_radius	fastani_taxonomy	fastani_ani	fastani_af	closest_placement_reference	closest_placement_radius	closest_placement_taxonomy	closest_placement_ani	closest_placement_af	pplacer_taxonomy	classification_method	note	other_related_references(genome_id,species_name,radius,ANI,AF)	msa_percent	translation_table	red_value	warnings
 ```

-The columns describing the genome id, taxonomy classification and ANI are 1, 2 and 6, we can pars this to have a more tidy useful table by "cutting" the colums 1, 2 and 6 using the *cut* command:
+The columns describing the genome id, taxonomy classification and ANI are 1, 2 and 6, we can pars this to have a more tidy useful table by "cutting" the columns 1, 2 and 6 using the *cut* command:

 ```bash
 [bio326-21-0@login MAGs_gtdbk.dir]$ cat gtdbtk.bac120.summary.tsv |cut -f 1,2,6